The $q$ and $q^{-1}$-symmetric orthogonal polynomials in the $q$-Askey scheme, their dual polynomials and functions, orthogonality, generating functions and relations and nonterminating $q$-Chaundy double product representations: Basic hypergeometric orthogonal po ly no mials and functions

-\begin{rem} In the remainder of the paper we will be examining orthogonal polynomials in $x=\frac12(z+z^{-1})$.
-Note that in this case, $x=x(z)$ is invariant under the map $z\mapsto z^{-1}$, so all functions (including polynomials) in $x$ will also satisfy this invariance. \end{rem}
+\begin{rem} In the remainder of the paper, we will examine orthogonal polynomials in $x=\frac12(z+z^{-1})\in \CCast$.
+Note that in this case, $x=x(z)$ is invariant under the map $z\mapsto z^{-1}$, so all functions (including po\-ly\-no\-mials) in $x$ will also satisfy this invariance. \end{rem}